Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

+- Black paper (about the weight of copy paper or wrapping paper.
 I wanted large spider webs so I found a roll of black paper at Michaels.
 Any size paper will work.

-How to make a paper spider web
+How to make a spider web

-Kirigami Spider Web Instructions
+Spider Web Instructions

-Fold paper in half making a triangle.
+Fold the paper in half making a triangle.

 Cut along the top to square it off.

 Use a piece of chalk or white marking pencil to draw the spider web pattern below onto the triangle.
 I didn’t make a printable since you can make a kirigami spider with any size square of black paper for the paper sheet webs.
 It doesn’t have to be perfect like those fancy orb webs, we are aiming for the more common house spider web!
 Tip: The lines can be adjusted to make the web more curved.